Yemen - The Houthis began as a theological movement preaching peace, but now find themselves at the centre of an international conflict.

 The Houthis' political rivals, the Islah party has accused the Shia rebels of being a proxy of Iran and trying to restore the Zaydi imamate that ruled Yemen until 1962.

 The Houthis have historically been concerned with reviving Zaydism amid the increasing influence of Salafism.
 Since Yemen's 2011 uprising, the Houthis appear to have participated in more sectarian conflicts.

 The Shia Muslim rebels said the institute was being used to recruit foreign fighters, but the Salafis said the incident was an attempt by the Houthis to strengthen their hold on the province.

-Later clashes, in cities closer to the capital, pitted the Houthis against the Sunni Islamist Islah party and army brigades allied to it.
+Hundreds died in the clashes, which ended when the Salafis agreed to leave the province.
+Later clashes, in cities closer to the capital, pitted the Houthis against the Islah party and army brigades allied to it.

-"The Islah party… fears Ansarallah [Houthis] will take revenge for [Islah's] participation in the former regime's [of Ali Abdullah Saleh] wars in Saada," Usama Sari, a pro-Houthi journalist, told Al Jazeera.
+"The Islah party… fears Ansar Allah will take revenge for [Islah's] participation in the former regime's [Saleh's regime] wars in Saada," Usama Sari, a pro-Houthi journalist, told Al Jazeera.

-The government said that it has seized arms cargoes originating from Iran that were heading to the rebels in the north, but the Houthis dispute accusations of foreign help.
+The government said it seized arms cargoes originating from Iran that were heading to the rebels in the north, but the Houthis have disputed accusations of foreign help.

 The political talks brought together 565 delegates from across Yemen's political spectrum, including tribal and religious groups, and independent women's and human rights activists.

 Faisal Edroos contributed to this report.